 Families usually need a lot of emotional and practical support while coming to terms with their loved one's illness, and steering their way through the turbulent first few years.
 In many cases the first few years are the worst, and the illness may begin to stabilize thereafter.
 The diagnosis represents for many parents a devastating loss of ideals and expectations.
 Understandably, you may go through a grieving process as you struggle to accept the new reality.
-It is important to know that you could not have caused this brain disorder in your child any more than you could have caused diseases such as Alzheimer's dementia.
-Stressful family interactions (e.g., high levels of hostility and criticism) just like other stresses can, however, contribute to relapse of symptoms in individuals who already suffer from schizophrenia.
+It is important to know that you could not have caused this brain disorder in your child any more than you could have caused diseases such as Alzheimer's.
+Stressful family interactions (e.g., high levels of hostility and criticism) just like other stresses can, however, contribute to relapse of symptoms in individuals who are already living with schizophrenia.

-Families can benefit by receiving as much education as possible about the illness and its management, including information about how to minimize communication/interaction patterns that might cause added stress for all involved.
-Additional parent support is available in the form of family meetings with a social worker, to address the impact of the illness on the family, and to obtain help in working out the best way to manage the individual's behaviour and communicate effectively with them.
+Families can benefit by receiving as much education as possible about the illness and its management, including information about how to minimize communication and interaction patterns that might cause added stress for all involved.
+Additional parent support is available in the form of family meetings with a social worker or the peer support workers, to address the impact of the illness on the family, and to obtain help in working out the best way to manage the individual's behaviour and communicate effectively with them.
 Parent and sibling support groups can also be very helpful.
 Remember that as family and caregivers, you are part of the solution, not part of the problem.
+Family education can lead to fewer relapses.

 Families have become increasingly empowered in recent years, becoming a most important lobby group, and influencing policy and funding for schizophrenia.
 Parents should participate in their child's treatment, regularly attending appointments with their child's doctor or nurse, and providing useful information regarding their child's symptoms and functioning (while respecting the adolescent's increasing need for a degree of privacy and autonomy and avoiding infantilizing the adolescent).
 Relationships with adolescents can be stormy sometimes, as they may vent frustration and anger on the people with whom they feel the most secure.
+But sharing your child's hope for recovery can be an important bond.

 The needs of siblings should also not be forgotten during the illness.
-Siblings need love and attention, reassurance and explanations for their mentally ill sibling's behaviour.
-Please refer to Chapter 10 (2) (ii) for more information on this subject.
+Siblings need love and attention, reassurance, and explanations for their mentally ill sibling's behaviour.